Reason homepage banner

 Catholic Teaching

-The virgin Mary and the saints intercede for believers and share in Christ's mediation.
+Mary and the saints intercede for believers and share in Christ’s mediation.
 "Taken up to heaven she [Mary] did not lay aside this saving office but by her manifold intercession continues to bring us the gifts of eternal salvation. . . .
 Therefore the Blessed Virgin is invoked in the Church under the titles of Advocate, Helper, Benefactress, and Mediatrix" (969).
 "Being more closely united to Christ, those who dwell in heaven fix the whole Church more firmly in holiness. . . .
-[T]hey do not cease to intercede with the Father for us, as they proffer the merits which they acquired on earth through the one mediator between God and men, Christ Jesus. . . .
-So by their fraternal concern is our weakness greatly helped" (956).
+[T]hey do not cease to intercede with the Father for us, as they proffer the merits which they acquired on earth through the one mediator between God and men, Christ Jesus" (956).

 Biblical Teaching

-Paul states plainly that "there is one God, and one mediator between God and men, the man Christ Jesus" (I Tim.
-2:5).
-God hears Christians without intermediaries: "And this is the confidence that we have in him, that, if we ask anything according to his will, he heareth us" (I John 5:14).
-Also there is no special class of "saints," for all believers are saints because they "are sanctified in Christ Jesus, called to be saints" (I Cor.
-1:2).
+Paul states, "there is one God, and one mediator between God and men, the man Christ Jesus" (I Timothy 2:5).
+God hears Christians directly: "And this is the confidence that we have in him, that, if we ask anything according to his will, he heareth us" (I John 5:14).
+All believers are saints, "sanctified in Christ Jesus, called to be saints" (I Corinthians 1:2), not a special class.

 Immaculate Conception of Mary